Quality of Life Issues: Cancer Treatment in the Companion Animal

 The goal of cancer treatment in the veterinary patient is to prolong good quality of life for as long as possible.
 The quantity of life is meaningless without quality.
 Because quality issues are vague and changeable, it is easy to focus instead on quantity because that is a specific, well-defined goal.
 It is important to keep these two factors in balance.
 Quality of life can be defined as "what makes life worth living."

 Objective vs. Subjective

 Your veterinarian should provide perspective and be objective and well-informed about cancer, its treatment, and how it is likely to affect your pet.
 On the other hand, assessing quality of life is very subjective.
 You know your pet the best.
 The veterinary staff sees your pet for perhaps a few hours a week in a hospital setting, while you and your family are with your pet at home on a daily basis.
 Assessing quality of life should be subjective, and based on your own experience and beliefs.
 You know your pet--and what makes them happy--best.

 Cancer treatment usually involves side effects, which can affect a pet's quality of life.
-The degree of side effects that are tolerable depend on the goal and expected outcome of treatment.
+The degree of side effects that are tolerable depends on the goal and expected outcome of treatment.
 If our hope is for a cure or control of cancer (which in veterinary medicine usually means one year or longer), then we may be willing to tolerate treatment side effects with a higher risk, severity, and duration.
 Several days or weeks of decreased quality seems reasonable in exchange for many months of good quality of life.